alkreb/wolf-pack-tracker-au24/docs/tutorials/update-pack-tutorial.md

 layout: page
 ---

-# Add a wolf pack to the tracker
+# Add a wolf to a pack

 This tutorial adds a wolf to a wolf pack.